Your Center for Comprehensive Hearing Assessments

 Play Audiometry for Children

-#4 – Discussing Your Results
+#4 – Your Results and Next Steps

 If your results indicate normal hearing, your audiologist will go over various risks related to your lifestyle choices, activities, and hobbies and recommend measures that can help prevent hearing loss.